Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Manhattan Prep GMAT Review

-Kaplan has long owned Manhattan Prep, but always kept the two companies separate—until now.
+Kaplan has long owned Manhattan Prep, but always kept the two companies separate — until now.
 That has all changed, and Kaplan has now folded their own prep program into the Manhattan Prep GMAT course.
-On top of that, the format of the GMAT has been radically changed to the new Focus Edition.
+On top of that, they recently make some changes to their curriculum and added new features.
 So, to say that a lot has changed would be an understatement.
 In this review we take a deep dive and give you our thoughts on the new Manhattan Prep Powered By Kaplan GMAT course.

 As this is a lengthy review article, please feel free to use the jump-to link above to navigate this post.